 You are here: Urology Textbook > Surgery (procedures) > Radical nephrectomy

-Open Radical Nephrectomy: Surgical Technique and Complications
+Open Radical Nephrectomy: Surgical Steps and Complications

 Indications for Radical Nephrectomy

 Radical nephrectomy is the gold standard for treating large renal cell carcinomas if partial nephrectomy is not feasible.
 Radical nephrectomy removes the kidney with the perirenal fat and regional lymph nodes.
 The transperitoneal approach allows early control of the renal vessels, propagated by Robson (Robson et al., 1969).
 This dogma has never been studied prospectively, and many authors doubt its clinical significance (Mickisch et al., 2002).
-Accepted technical approaches of nephrectomy are transperitoneal, lumbar (flank incision), thoracoabdominal, laparoscopic, or retroperitoneoscopic depending on the size and localization of the tumor.
+Accepted technical approaches of nephrectomy are transperitoneal, lumbar (flank incision), thoracoabdominal, laparoscopic, or retroperitoneoscopic, depending on the size and localization of the tumor.

 Contraindications for Radical Nephrectomy